 Many memoir writers are under the impression that you need to have an extensive vocabulary to write.
-An extensive vocabulary can only help you—if by “extensive” you mean many precise words, not just big ones.
+An extensive vocabulary can only help you—if by “extensive” you mean many precise language, not just big words.

 Precise words are specific and not vague and ineffective like nice, awful, big, OK.
 “She was nice” is vague.
 “She understood different points of view” is specific and precise language.

 “He was awfully big” is vague.
 You might write instead: “My father measured six foot five and weighed 275 pounds.”

 Wish you had just-in-time learning?
 You’ve got it here.

 This is where Memoir Network Writing Book Series will be so useful to you—especially if:

 - You don’t want an A-to-Z book on memoir writing.

 - You are not looking for an encyclopedic treatment of writing.

 - You are looking for a specific solution to a specific problem